Stefan24842/firefox-json-password-parser/README.md

 # Howto

 First, you need to obtain the passwords from firefox.
-You can use the following javascript code from [here](https://support.mozilla.org/de/questions/1077630#answer-834769) in the JavaScript console of Firefox after setting `devtools.chrome.enabled` to `true` in `about:config` (Credit to  cor-el from support.mozilla.org).
+For this, I follow the guide from [here](https://support.mozilla.org/de/questions/1077630#answer-834769) (Creative commons, credit to  cor-el from support.mozilla.org).
+Set `devtools.chrome.enabled` to `true` in `about:config` and open the console ("Browser Konsole" in German) via 3-bar menu -> Web Developer (or Ctrl+Shift+J).
+Then paste the following javascript code:

     /* export the names and passwords in JSON format to firefox-logins.json */ var tokendb = Cc["@mozilla.org/security/pk11tokendb;1"].createInstance(Ci.nsIPK11TokenDB);